 How to make the Greek Semolina Cake:

-- Preheat oven to 350 degrees F. Grease a 9" round pan with melted butter and line with wax paper.
-Beat the butter and sugar until light and fluffy for about 11 minutes.
+- Prepare the ingredients.
+Preheat oven to 350 degrees F. Grease a 6" round springform pan with half a teaspoon of melted butter and line with parchment paper.

-- Fold in the desiccated coconut and self-rising flour and stir until combined.
+- Fold in the desiccated coconut and cake flour sifted with baking powder and salt and stir until combined.

 - Spoon the batter into the prepared cake pan.
 Smoothen the top with a palette knife.